TDECU Stadium

 John O'Quinn Field at TDECU Stadium is an American football stadium on the campus of the University of Houston.
-The stadium serves as the home of the Houston Cougars football team, which represents the University of Houston in collegiate football and the Houston Roughnecks of the UFL.
+The stadium serves as the home of the Houston Cougars football team, which represents the University of Houston in collegiate football.
 In September 2024, it was announced that the stadium would be renamed to Space City Financial Stadium beginning with the 2025 season.
 It was later delayed until the 2026 season.

 TDECU Stadium was built on the former site of Robertson Stadium, which was the intermittent home of the school's football program since 1946.
 Its official name is derived from Texas Dow Employees Credit Union (TDECU), the largest credit union in Houston, which purchased its naming rights in what was then the largest-ever naming rights deal for a college football stadium.

 Plans for a new or renovated football venue were developed by the university's athletics department and their contractors as early as 2010.
 Demolition of Robertson Stadium began on December 3, 2012, and the official groundbreaking for the new stadium was celebrated on February 8, 2013.
 TDECU Stadium cost US$128 million to build.
 The University of Houston opened the new stadium on Friday, August 29, 2014, in a contest with UTSA.